brandenkang/Snippets/README.md

-Created a site that aggregates and searches JavaScript code snippets.
+Created a site that aggregates and searches JavaScript code snippets by:

-Worked with:
 - Serving static files
 - Middleware
 - Handling and creating forms with GET and POST